-Ben Affleck Spotted Shirtless At The Beach, Displays The ‘Fake’ Back Tattoo Of A Phoenix From 2 Years Ago
+Ben Affleck Spotted Shirtless At The Beach, Displays The ‘Fake’ Back Tattoo Of A Phoenix From Two Years Ago

 Ben’s controversial tattoo was first spotted in 2015, right after he and Jennifer Garner announced their split.
 Many have commented on the design and timing of the tattoo, especially since the phoenix symbolizes rebirth after a great trial.
 Jennifer Garner, in a candid interview with Vanity Fair, even admitted that she took “umbrage” over her ex-husband’s new ink.

 “You know what we would say in my hometown about that?
-‘Bless his heart,” Jennifer said back in 2016.
+‘Bless his heart,'” Jennifer said back in 2016.

 Ben’s other ex-flame, Jennifer Lopez, also commented on the phoenix tattoo and called it “awful” at the time.
 On Andy Cohen’s Watch What Happens Live, JLo playfully dissed Ben’s taste in body art.

 “It’s awful!
 I would tell him, ‘What are you doing?’
 It has too many colors.
 His tattoos always have too many colors.
 They shouldn’t be so colorful.
 You know what I mean?
-They should be cooler.
+They should be cooler.”

 However, Ben Affleck denied that he went under the needle amid his separation from Garner.
 In an interview with Extra, the 45-year-old actor claimed that the tat was “fake” and only for a movie.
 Back then, he was promoting Batman Vs Superman and was also filming Live By Night.
 Ben said that he was not at liberty to talk about it but added that he had several real tattoos.